South Carolina vs. Iowa Predictions & Picks - Women's NCAA Tournament Final Four

 Iowa Schedule Analysis

-- The Hawkeyes defeated the No. 2 Indiana Hoosiers in an 86-85 win on February 26, which was their best victory of the season.
+- When the Hawkeyes took down the Indiana Hoosiers (No. 2 in the AP's Top 25) on February 26 by a score of 86-85, it was their best victory of the year thus far.

-- The Gamecocks have tied for the 47th-most Quadrant 3 wins in the nation according to the RPI (seven).
+- Based on the RPI, the Gamecocks have seven wins versus Quadrant 3 teams, tied for the 47th-most in the country.

 Iowa 2022-23 Best Wins